-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the schedules are free of material misstatement.
+Our responsibility is to express opinions on these schedules based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the schedules are free from material misstatements.

 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the schedules.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall schedules presentation.

-We believe that our audit provides a reasonable basis for our opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.